hotelzululima/TwitterRecorderMachine/README.md

 * raw tweet file with all metadata eliminated and URLs removed as well.
 This is used with the Java Graphical Authorship Attribution Program, a simple cross platform stylometry tool.
 * CSV files derived from the tweet log, which contain things like mentions, device usage, and other metadata useful for large scale social network analysis using Gephi.
 * XLS files derived from the tweet log, which contain information on account usage time.
 A comparison of Euclidean distance taken from a 7x24 matrix of tweet activity normalized between 0% and 100% provides a sense of concurrency of use from a pair of accounts.

+The best feature of TRM is that collectors can do everything they need simply by making secret lists.
+Analysts originally had access to their collected content using Dropbox.
+The constant churn of files made this a real nuisance and finally Dropbox was abandoned.
+The need for access to the produced content without needing a shell account has kept us coming back to Dropbox, but using it as a repository synchronized with rsync rather than a working space.